storj/storj/docs/design/notification-system.md

 	* Sends a notification to the SN with the current status (rather that it entered Containment Mode, or failed the final audit)

 	* In the later of above cases, it will also send the current ratio and its distance to the _disqualification bar_

+* The SN software is outdated

+	* The Satellite informs the SN about its outdated software and kindly reminds to update.
+This can be used to stage updates across the network once we have auto-updates in place.

 ## DESIGN
 ### Functionality